In this guide, you will get started with Cloudflare Pages, and deploy your first website to the Pages platform.

-You can select a GitHub project from your personal account or an organization you've given Pages access to.
+You can select a GitHub project from your personal account or an organization you have given Pages access to.
 This allows you to choose a GitHub repository to deploy using Pages.
 Both private and public repositories are supported.

 Configuring your deployment

-Once you've selected a repository, you can customize your deployment in the "Deployment settings" page.
+Once you have selected a repository, select Install & Authorize and Begin setup.
+You can then customize your deployment in the Set up builds and deployments page.

-Your project name will be used to generate your deploy's hostname.
+Your project name will be used to generate your project's hostname.
 By default, this matches your GitHub project name.

 master branch.
-All other branches that aren't your production branch will be used for .
+All other branches that are not your production branch will be used for .

-Depending on the framework, tool, or project you're deploying to Cloudflare Pages, you'll need to specify the site's build command and publish directory to tell Cloudflare Pages how to deploy your site.
+Depending on the framework, tool, or project you are deploying to Cloudflare Pages, you will need to specify the site's build command and publish directory to tell Cloudflare Pages how to deploy your site.

-Our deployment UI provides a number of "presets", pre-filling values for many common deployment scenarios.
-If you're unsure what the correct values are for this section, check out our documentation for .
+Our deployment dashboard provides a number of presets, which are pre-filling values for many common deployment scenarios.
+If you are unsure what the correct values are for this section, refer to our documentation on .